c6sSnmYbNfQ/FMOD_SOUND_LIBRARY/README.md

 # License
 This project is licensed under the [Specify your license here, e.g., MIT] License - see the LICENSE file for details.

-# Acknowledgments
-[Optional: Give credit to people or projects that inspired or helped your project]

 # Contact
 For questions or support, please contact tiagomoraismorgado at selfdeterminedhermit [at] gmail [dot] com